isisdev/Internal-Panel-V2-Source/README.md

-Internal Panel V2 Unreleased Version - ths unreleased version hasn't been out because of some backend code issues !
+Internal Panel V2 Unreleased Version - this version hasn't been released because of some backend code issues !
 - isis